jquintozamora/blog/source/_posts/2020/git-sync-your-fork-with-original-repo.md

 ## Introduction

-When collaborating with github projects, normally, you do your changes in your fork and branch and then push these changes to your branch ( and should automatically point to original repo master when you create a PR ).
+When collaborating with github projects, normally, you do your changes in your fork / branch and then push these changes to your origin ( and  when you create a PR it should automatically point to original repo master ).
 Recently I started collaborating with a github project called [excalidraw](https://github.com/excalidraw/excalidraw) and they use that approach.
-Even if that sounds a easy thing to do, but specially new developers could struggle to get sync done.
+Even if that sounds a easy thing to do, it is not, specially new developers could struggle to get sync done for first time.

 ## Sync Fork with Original Repo